Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 - to better operate websites based on `virtual hosting <https://en.wikipedia.org/wiki/Virtual_hosting>`_, so that a networked computer can serve as many websites corresponding to as many domains as wanted; this involves reading and interpreting vhost and other configuration information, handling properly 404 errors, producing access logs that are adequate for web analytics, rotating all logs, using/generating/renewing certificates, etc.
 - to link to the `Universal Server <https://github.com/Olivier-Boudeville/us-main>`_ optionally (i.e. if available, knowing both should be able to run in the absence of the other), in order to offer a web front-end for it

-Beyond this document, the next level of information about US-Web is to read the corresponding `source files <https://github.com/Olivier-Boudeville/us-web>`_, which are intensely commented and generally straightforward.
+Beyond this document, the next level of information about US-Web is to read the corresponding `source files <https://github.com/Olivier-Boudeville/us-web/src>`_, which are intensely commented and generally straightforward.

+The project repository is located `here <https://github.com/Olivier-Boudeville/us-web>`_.

 ----------------------